-- (1) The undersigned Registrant hereby undertakes that it will: - (a) File, during any period in which offers or sales are being made, a post-effective amendment to this registration statement to: - (i) Include any prospectus required by Section 10(a)(3) of the Securities Act, - (ii) Reflect in the prospectus any facts or events which, individually or together, represent a fundamental change in the information in the registration statement, and - (iii) Include any additional or changed material information on the plan of distribution. - (b) For determining liability under the Securities Act, treat each posteffective amendment as a new registration statement of the securities offered, and the offering of the securities at that time to be the initial bona fide offering. - (c) File a post-effective amendment to remove from registration any of the securities that remain unsold at the end of this offering.
+- (1) The undersigned Registrant hereby undertakes that it will: - - (i) Include any prospectus required by Section 10(a)(3) of the Securities Act, - (ii) Reflect in the prospectus any facts or events which, individually or together, represent a fundamental change in the information in the registration statement, and - (iii) Include any additional or changed material information on the plan of distribution. - (b) For determining liability under the Securities Act, treat each posteffective amendment as a new registration statement of the securities offered, and the offering of the securities at that time to be the initial bona fide offering. - (c) File a post-effective amendment to remove from registration any of the securities that remain unsold at the end of this offering.